emilvictor/FakeNews/README.md

 The news feed items should be ordered based on the published date, so the latest news feed item should go on top and vice versa.

-The project should use the following PHP functionality:

-Variables

-Multiple data types

-Arrays

-Functions

-Loops (for, while or foreach)

-Output (echo, print etc.)

 Installation instructions: